Hai4320/How-mobile-cross-platform-works/README.md

 Dart compiles directly into machine code by Dart VM
 - JIT Compilation: During execution the dart program may be compiled into native code.
 Flutter using it during development(hot restart, hot reload).
-- AOT Compilation: The Dart code is fully compiled to machine code before execution.
+- AOT Compilation: The Dart code is fully compiled into machine code before execution.
 Production builds for optimized performance.

 => Flutter APK and Ipa contain machine code.
-=> Flutter app usually heavy than native app.
+=> Flutter app is usually heavier than a native app.

 ### Flutter engine

-**Here is Flutter Architectural layers**
+**Here are Flutter Architectural layers**

 <img src="https://github.com/user-attachments/assets/07dbd1c1-81b2-4870-806f-b742a6bb1478" height="500"/>

 <img src="https://github.com/user-attachments/assets/12515791-c0a8-4b81-a030-f4f833747011" height="500"/>

 - Flutter engine is The core of Flutter.
 Written in C++ and supports the primitives necessary to support all Flutter applications.
 - The engine is responsible for rasterizing composited scenes whenever a new frame needs to be painted.
-It provides the low-level implementation of Flutter's core API, including graphics (through Impeller on iOS and coming to Android and macOS, and Skia on other platforms) text layout, file and network I/O, accessibility support, plugin architecture, and a Dart runtime and compile toolchain.**
+It provides the low-level implementation of Flutter's core API, including graphics (through Impeller on iOS and coming to Android and macOS, and Skia on other platforms) text layout, file and network I/O, accessibility support, plugin architecture, and Dart runtime and compile toolchain.**

 **Main components**